We want to discover the Real You.

 The Advanced Placement Examinations of the College Board usually are taken during the senior year of high school in conjunction with certain courses.
 Depending on the subject, three to six semester credits of college credit may be granted for each AP examination in which a student earns a score of 5, 4, or 3.
 Official notification from the College Board must be provided to the College in order for the student to gain such credit.

 International Baccalaureate Exam (IB)

 Three to six semester credits of College credit will be granted for each IB exam in which a student earns a score of 7, 6 or 5.
 Official notification from the IB Program must be provided to the College in order for the student to gain such credit.

 Students may be granted credit for military school coursework, based on the recommendations for institutions of higher education in the appropriate volume of the American Council of Education Guide to the Evaluation of Educational Experiences in the Armed Services.
 The student must provide the Registrar with an official Armed Forces transcript in order to have such credit evaluated.

 College Level Examination Program (CLEP)

-SNC grants credit for the CLEP examinations.
+SNU grants credit for the CLEP examinations.
 Please contact the college for further details.